Parsa-Sedigh/neetcode-beginner-algorithms/pamphlets/11-graphs.md

 Note: The value of a GraphNode could be anything(object, integer, ...).

-In linked lists, we could either had a next pointer or prev pointer.
-It BSTs, we could have a left or right pointer.
-But with generic graphs, we could have any number of pointers.
-We represent them with `neighbours` field of a GraphNode.
+**In linked lists, we could either have a next pointer or prev pointer.
+In BSTs, we could have a left or right pointer.
+But with generic graphs, we could have any number of pointers.** We represent them with `neighbours` field of a GraphNode.
 In the context of social network, we could name this field `following`.
 Instead of predefining the number of pointers we can have for a GraphNode, we use a list.
 What is the type of elements in neighbours list?
 It's gonna be an array of `GraphNode`s.
 For example for node 1, it's neighbours are the node 0 and node 1 itself.
 And the neighbours of node 3, is node 1.

 The neighbours list refers to which nodes is this node pointing **at**?

 This is a bit more space efficient than the adjacency matrix.
-Because we only contain pointers for nodes that actually exist.
-We only have space for edges that actually exist.
+Because we only contain pointers for nodes that actually exist. **We only have space for edges that actually exist.**

 If we had undirected edges, both nodes would have the other node in it's neighbours list.